bxdoan/bxdoan/README.md

 <div align="center">

-> Eighty percent of success is showing up.
+> If you’re offered a seat on a rocket ship, don’t ask what seat!
+Just get on.

-> — Woody Allen —
+> — Sheryl Sandberg —

 </div>